awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 If your stack fails during creation, the default behavior is to Rollback on failure\.
 While this is normally a good default because it avoids unnecessary charges, it makes it difficult to debug why your stack creation is failing\.

-To turn this behavior off, choose **Show Advanced Options** when creating your stack with the AWS CloudFormation console, and click the **No** selector next to **Rollback on failure**\.
+To turn this behavior off, choose **Show Advanced Options** when creating your stack with the AWS CloudFormation console, and select the **No** selector next to **Rollback on failure**\.
 This will allow you to log into your instance and view the logfiles to pinpoint issues encountered when running your startup scripts\.

 Important logs to look at are:
 + The EC2 configuration log at `C:\Program Files\Amazon\Ec2ConfigService\Logs\Ec2ConfigLog.txt`